Intermesh/groupoffice-docs/getting-started.rst

 Getting started
 ===============

-So you've installed Group-Office or signed up for a the cloud service.
+So you've installed GroupOffice or signed up for a the cloud service.
 That's great!
 But what now?
 These steps should help you get started:

 1. **Switch**: Are you coming from another system like Microsoft Office 365 or Google Workspace?
 Then check out our migration guides for :ref:`switching <switch>`.
 2. **E-mail server**: Do you want to setup e-mail?
 Then you need an IMAP service.
-If you don't have one yet you can host your own or get it from our Group-Office hosting service.
+If you don't have one yet you can host your own or get it from our GroupOffice hosting service.
 If you signed up for that you will get instructions to setup the DNS.
-   When using the :ref:`Group-Office mailserver <mailserver>`, also setup the :ref:`Serverclient module <serverclient>` so you will auto create mailboxes for each Group-Office user.
+   When using the :ref:`GroupOffice mailserver <mailserver>`, also setup the :ref:`Serverclient module <serverclient>` so you will auto create mailboxes for each GroupOffice user.

 3. **Modules**: Install the modules you need at **System Settings** -> :ref:`Modules <modules>`.
 Remove the once you don't need to make the menu clean.
 4. **User groups**: Setup :ref:`user groups <user-groups>`.
 User groups make it easy for setting up users later.
 Not everybody needs access to the finance module for example.
 Make a "Finance" group to administrate that easily.